cosentino/Relocate/README.md

 # Relocate

-### Relocate is jQuery plugin to move elements around the DOM and bring them back.
+### Relocate is a jQuery plugin to move elements around the DOM and bring them back.

 ## Simple usage example